 According to the CARES act enacted in March 2020, you can get $300 tax relief for individuals and $600 for married couples from your charitable giving without receipts.

-The Spiral mobile app tracks all your donations so you can easily see who you’ve given to, and how much.
+To take the burden of keeping these records off you, and ask your bank about Spiral’s Giving Center where you can track donations for tax returns.
+The Giving Center tracks all your donations so you can easily see who you’ve given to, and how much.

 Do you get a tax write-off for donating?